loganator956/loganator956/README.md

 # Hello

 I am a game developer currently studying Games Computing at University of Lincoln.
-I like to make games in Unity.
+I like to make games in Unity and various other things.

 Visit my itch.io page.
 [![Find me on itch.io](itch.png)](https://namesnotsteve.itch.io)